Carbon-Twelve-C12/quantera/docs/progress.md

 ### Testing
 - [x] Created unit tests for TreasuryRegistry contract
 - [x] Created integration tests between L2Bridge and SmartAccountTemplates contracts
+- [x] TreasuryService extensibility is fully tested: compliance checker and token deployer are invoked as expected, and treasury creation is blocked if compliance fails.
+- [x] Architecture is ready for integration with real deployment and compliance modules.

 ## Recently Completed Tasks